Ocean cruising in Antarctica

-The continent of Antarctica is a glacial world of glistening icebergs and frosty mountain peaks.
-Its barren snow-covered landscapes are broken up by bitterly cold polar seas inhabited by blubbery seals, majestic whales, exquisite birds and shuffling penguins.
-Located at the South Pole in the Earth’s southern hemisphere, 98 per cent of Antarctica is covered by the Antarctic ice sheet, which in turn holds a staggering 61 per cent of the world’s freshwater.
-Clusters of Antarctic and subantarctic islands surround this icy land mass and eight different countries lay claim to territories in this region: Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom.
+Aboard an Antarctica cruise, discover a glacial world of glistening icebergs and frosty mountain peaks.
+Cruise to Antarctica and await the arrival of barren snow-covered landscapes – broken up by bitterly cold polar seas inhabited by blubbery seals, majestic whales, exquisite birds and shuffling penguins.
+Located at the South Pole in the Earth’s southern hemisphere, 98 percent of Antarctica is covered by the Antarctic ice sheet, which in turn holds a staggering 61 per cent of the world’s freshwater.
+Clusters of Antarctic and subantarctic islands surround this icy landmass and eight different countries lay claim to territories in this region: Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom.
 The undulating Transantarctic Mountains crawl through the middle of the continent between the Ross Sea and the Weddle Sea and hundreds of subglacial volcanoes lurk underneath the region’s ice sheets.
 Below the Antarctic Peninsula in West Antarctica, the extraordinary Marie Byrd Land is blanketed in volcanic rock and is the only territory not yet claimed by a sovereign state.

 Why cruise Antarctica

 Argentina shares the Southern Cone with Chile’s Aysén, Magallanes and Chilean Antarctica regions.
 Chilean Patagonia has its own distinct identity, an untamed, barren landscape characterised by verdant grassy steppes, rugged seascapes and glacial peaks.
-The region’s crown-jewel is the stunning Torres del Paine National Park where three gigantic granite spires puncture the ground.
+The region’s crown jewel is the stunning Torres del Paine National Park where three gigantic granite spires puncture the ground.
 It is located between the Magellanic subpolar forests and the Patagonian Steppes.
 The azure Lake Pehoe lies grandly in the centre of the park and flamingos, rheas and guanaco camels graze for food in the park’s grasslands while Andean condors grace the skies above.
-Chilean Patagonia’s two largest settlements are Punta Arenas and Puerto Natales, each offering their own fabulous tourist attractions.
+Chilean Patagonia’s two largest settlements are Puntarenas and Puerto Natales, each offering its own fabulous tourist attractions.

 Iconic ports in Antarctica

-Located in Argentina’s south Patagonian Tierra del Fuego province, Ushuaia is wedged between the Martial mountain range in the North and the green Beagle Channel in the south.
+During an Antarctica Cruise, discover Argentina’s south Patagonian Tierra del Fuego province in Ushuaia, wedged between the Martial mountain range in the North and the green Beagle Channel in the south.
 The Straits of Magellan separate the province from the mainland and the area has been nicknamed the ‘End of the World’ owing to its close proximity to Antarctica.
-Keen hikers can trek up rugged terrain to the peaks of the Martial Range, from where the views of the remarkable Martial Glacier are astonishing.
+On an Ushuaia Antarctica cruise, keen hikers can trek up rugged terrain to the peaks of the Martial Range, from where the views of the remarkable Martial Glacier are astonishing.
 Those who prefer sailing along tranquil waters to navigating steep mountaintops will enjoy visiting the enormous sea lion colony at Isla de los Lobos and the birdwatching hotspot of Isla de los Pájaros.
 Ushuaia’s jumble of steep streets and colourful seaside buildings host a hive of activity.
 Key attractions include the former prison turned Maritime Museum, which exhibits collections on the region’s indigenous people and the main town’s Museo del Fin del Mundo.

 Punta Arenas, Chile

-Straddling the Atlantic and Pacific Oceans and on the banks of the Strait of Magellan sits the subpolar former penal settlement of Punta Arenas.
+Cruise to Antarctica and pay a visit to this subpolar former penal settlement of Punta Arenas; it straddles the Atlantic and Pacific Oceans and sits on the banks of the Strait of Magellan.
 Harsh, strong winds have given the city a windswept feel and the port serves as an excellent starting point from which to explore the remote Magallanes region.
 Nature lovers can take a two-hour boat journey to Isla Magdalena, home to Chilean Patagonia’s largest Magellanic penguin colony, or hire a mountain bike and cycle up to the top of Mount Fenton in the Magallanes Forest Reserve.
 History buffs might prefer to stick to the mainland and wander around the opulent mansions of the city’s former sheep barons at Plaza Muñoz Gamero.
 Punta Arenas is renowned as one of the world’s largest sheep-farming areas and the city has thrived since the lucrative wool boom of the 19th century.
 Punta Arenas also boasts a vast selection of fascinating museums, including the Naval and Maritime, the Regional Salesian and the Braun-Menéndez Museum.

 Cape Horn, Chile